200SuccessCogni/cfra-v2/README.md

 yarn preview
 ```

-For more information on how to use the CFRA Web UI and its features, refer to the project documentation.
+For more information on how to use the Sentiment 360 Web UI and its features, refer to the project documentation.

 ## Features